metaversecloud-com/mc-sdk-js/clients/client-topia/README.md

 The SDK Stylesheet is already added to every boilerplate.
 To view documentation and examples please [click here](https://sdk-style.s3.amazonaws.com/example.html).

+### AI Rules for @rtsdk/topia

+Always follow the rules outlined in ./ai/rules.md.

 ### Developer Documentation

 We use [TypeDoc](https://typedoc.org/guides/overview) to convert comments in TypeScript source code into rendered HTML documentation.
 Comments should be simple and concise and include examples where applicable.
 Please be sure to add or update comments accordingly!